cadence-day/docs/docs/features/note-taking.md

 2. Edit the text or clear it entirely
 3. Changes save automatically

-## Voice Notes (Premium Feature)

-### How Voice-to-Text Works

-Cadence Premium includes voice-to-text powered by OpenAI's Whisper:

-1. Tap the microphone icon when adding a note
-2. Speak for up to 60 seconds
-3. Whisper transcribes your speech to text
-4. Review and edit if needed
-5. Save!

-### When to Use Voice

-Voice notes are perfect for:

-- **On the go**: Capture thoughts while walking or commuting
-- **Quick capture**: Faster than typing on mobile
-- **Rich context**: Express thoughts more naturally by speaking
-- **Accessibility**: Alternative input method

-### Voice Note Tips

-**For best results:**
-- **Speak clearly**: Enunciate for accurate transcription
-- **Quiet environment**: Minimize background noise
-- **Shorter segments**: Multiple 30-second notes are better than one 60-second note
-- **Review**: Always review transcriptions for accuracy

-**Privacy note**: Audio is transcribed and then discarded.
-Only the text is stored (encrypted!).

 ## Note Organization

 ### Connecting Notes to Activities